Belem Tower Lisbon: tickets, prices, opening hours and history

 Prices for the Belem Tower

-Prices for the Belem Tower are quite affordable, but there are several options depending on your needs.
-Here is an overview of the prices for the different types of Belem Tower tickets:
+Prices for the Belem Tower are affordable, with several options depending on your profile:

 Belem Tower: buy tickets